andrey-vasilyev/advent_of_code/5/readme.md

---- Day 5: Doesn't He Have Intern-Elves For This? ---
+##Day 5: Doesn't He Have Intern-Elves For This?

 Santa needs help figuring out which strings in his text file are naughty or nice.